sjv24/diabetes-prediction/README.md

 - **Age**: The age of the individual in years.
 Older age is a known risk factor for type 2 diabetes.

 - **Outcome**: The target variable where **1** indicates the individual has diabetes and **0** means they do not.
 This is the value the model predicts.

+  *Credit to @Siddhardhan on YouTube for helping me out with a lot of learning and access to the dataset.*